The Daily Fix: Gorakhpur incident poses serious questions about Adityanath’s handling of crisis

 The Gorakhpur incident, in which 30 children died over a 48-hour period on August 10-11 in a major government hospital, is the first major crisis faced by Uttar Pradesh Chief Minister Adityanath since he took charge earlier this year.
 Unfortunately, the government’s response to the tragic deaths and its approach to the entire incident leave much to be desired.

-By now Adityanath has made the requisite noises.
-With the Union Health Minister JP Nadda sitting next to him, the chief minister said a special team has been constituted to investigate the deaths and that those found responsible will be given “exemplary punishment”.
-But this comes after a series of responses from the government that not only imperil an impartial probe into the cause of the deaths, but also raise questions about the instinctive responses of the Adityanath administration.
+By now, Adityanath has made the requisite noises.
+With the Union Health Minister JP Nadda sitting next to him, the chief minister said on Sunday that a special team has been constituted to investigate the deaths and that those found responsible will be given “exemplary punishment”.
+This comes after a series of responses from the government that not only imperil an impartial probe into the cause of the deaths, but also raise questions about the instinctive responses of the Adityanath administration.

 Uttar Pradesh Health Minister Siddharth Nath Singh has been deputed to tell the public that the deaths of the children were not due to a disruption in oxygen supply, caused because the hospital failed to pay the supplier despite receiving many warnings about the issue.
 Singh has chosen instead to argue that the deaths took place primarily before the oxygen supply was cut off on August 10.
 Adityanath too has made this claim, blaming the deaths on Japanese Encephalitis instead.